Kitware/simput/documentation/content/docs/model.md

 #### Parameter

 ##### Layout

-When size is bigger than 1 it make sense to start providing a layout hint.
-Below we list known layout.
+When size is bigger than 1 it makes sense to start providing a layout hint.
+Below we list known layout hints.

 ```
 "parameters": [